How to Open an Australian Bank Account Online from Overseas

 For other account fees, click here for more information.

-Depending on what type of account/s you are wanting to open, the above fees should give you a basic idea of how much a standard current account will cost you.
+Depending on what type of account/s you are wanting to open, the above fees should give you a basic idea of how much a standard transaction account will cost you.

 When applying for a bank account, you will also want to consider additional fees so that you understand what you’re signing up for including ATM fees and international money transfer fees.